vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

 .. image:: sendcloud_shipping/sendcloud-example.png
    :align: center
-   :alt: Example of shipping products configured in Odoo.
+   :alt: Example of shipping products configured in Leansoft.

 .. tip::
-   Sendcloud does not provide test keys when a company tests the sending of a package in Odoo.
+   Sendcloud does not provide test keys when a company tests the sending of a package in Leansoft.
 This means if a package is created, the configured Sendcloud account will be charged, unless the associated package is canceled within 24 hours of creation.